loveencounterflow/coffeelibre/README.md

 The OpenOffice folks are quite dexterous at producing a huge pile of documentation on their website (or at least they were when they stopped updating a lot of the stuff years ago).
 They are also very good at providing a Hello World example in no less than five language variants.
-They're also masters in letting the matter rest at that; if you're in for some JS-in-OOo macro fun, this much is about how much you're going to get from a readily available source.
+They're also masters in letting the matter rest at that; if you're in for some JS-in-AOO macro fun, this much is about how much you're going to get from a readily available source.
 They're also lightning fast in updating their sample snippets.
 Let's have a look at the code (on https://wiki.openoffice.org/wiki/Documentation/DevGuide/Scripting/Writing_Macros):